Keywords: Left atrial ejection force, left atrial volume; secundum atrial septal defect; tissue Doppler; transcatheter closure.

-BACKGROUND Left atrial systolic and left ventricular diastolic functions were evaluated with tissue doppler imaging and left atrial ejection force in children who underwent transcatheter closure of secundum atrial septal defect.
+OBJECTIVE The aim of this study was to use tissue Doppler imaging to evaluate the left atrial systolic and the left ventricular (LV) diastolic function as well as the left atrial ejection force in children who underwent transcatheter closure of a secundum atrial septal defect (ASD).

-METHODS Measurements of left atrial ejection force, mitral valve tissue doppler and left atrial volume were performed before the procedure, and first day, tenth day, first and third months after the procedure in 56 patients and 28 healthy controls.
+METHODS Tissue Doppler measurements of the left atrial ejection force, the mitral valve, and left atrial volume were performed before the ASD closure procedure, and on the 1st day, 10th day, and 1st and 3rd months after the procedure in 56 patients and in 28 healthy controls.

-RESULTS There was a significant decreasing in septal and lateral a' velocities in first day (p<0.05).
-There was a statistically significant increase in septal e'/a' parameters in third months according to the beginnings.
-Left atrial ejection force were lower in patients with atrial septal defect than healty group (10.69±4.94, 12.31±4.05 kilodyne, respectively), but there was no significant difference (p=0.053).
-Left atrial ejection force was significantly increased after three months in the patient group and there was no significant difference in control groups.
+RESULTS There was a significant decrease in the septal and lateral a velocities on the first day (p<0.05).
+There was a statistically significant increase in the septal e/a parameters at the third month compared with the initial measurements.
+The left atrial ejection force was lower in patients with an ASD than in the healthy group (10.69±4.94 kdyn, 12.31±4.05 kdyn, respectively), but there was no significant difference (p=0.053).
+The left atrial ejection force was significantly greater in the patient group 3 months after the procedure, and there was no significant difference compared with the control group.

-CONCLUSION The improvement of left ventricular diastolic and left atrial systolic functions was detected in children who underwent transcatheter closure of atrial septal defects.
-There was no negative mechanical effect of the device
+CONCLUSION Improvement in the LV diastolic and left atrial systolic functions was observed in children who underwent transcatheter closure of an ASD.
+There was no negative effect related to the devices used.